-At the beginning of last week I came to realization that my house was a disgusting mess!
+At the beginning of last week, I came to the realization that my house was a disgusting mess!
 One of the less exciting side effects of throwing yourself fully into your work as a writer—a messy house—and it was really getting to me.
 It was getting to the point where my environment was effecting the edits of my current manuscript.

 All the mess was making the inside of my head messy.